YistYU/YistYU.github.io/_pages/cv.md

 * "WOMEN US" Girls Empowerment, Feb.
 2021 - Present
   * Position: Founder and Contributor
   * The "Women US" charity project is a self-empowerment project for female high school girls initiated by five students from the Chinese University of Hong Kong.
 This project is divided into three steps: fundraising, donation and feedback-collection visits, as well as online and offline channels.
-  * Lead to develop the project-matching mini-program named “Women US” on WeChat.
+  * Led to develop the project-matching mini-program named “Women US” on WeChat.

 * SANGCHU Marmots Youth Hostel at Gannan Tibetan Autonomous Prefecture
   * Position: Volunteer
-  * Duty: Work as a volunteer at the SANGCHU Marmots Environmental Youth School in Gannan Tibetan Autonomous Prefecture for one month.
-In addition to forging a deep friendship with local Tibetan families, she also participated in marmot living-environment protection, local cultural dissemination and environmental protection activities.
+  * Work as a volunteer at the SANGCHU Marmots Environmental Youth School in Gannan Tibetan Autonomous Prefecture for one month.
+  * Participated in marmot living-environment protection, local cultural dissemination and environmental protection activities.